 All money collected by organizations is to be turned into the office for deposit to the organization's account.
-The class or organization's treasurer is to be given a receipt of all money credited to the class or organization.
-Money should be deposited with the high school accountant.
+Under no circumstances should any money be left in a teacher's desk or room overnight.
+The class or organization's treasurer or sponsor is to be given a receipt of all money credited to the class or organization.
+Money should be deposited with the high school bookkeeper.